 Ares

-Ares Name Meaning: Origins and Significance
+Ares Name Meaning: Origins & Significance

 Origins of The Name Ares

-The name Ares first appears in Mycenaean Greek writing as “a-re,” indicating that it has been in use for thousands of years.
+The name Ares first appears in Mycenaean Greek writing as “a-re,” indicating that it has been in use for thous&s of years.
 The etymology of the name has been a subject of debate among scholars, with some suggesting that it may have a Pre-Greek origin.
 However, most experts agree that the name is derived from the Greek language.

-Literal Meaning and Symbolism
+Literal Meaning & Symbolism

 Ares in Greek Mythology

-Gender and Usage of The Name
+Gender & Usage of The Name

-Popularity and Trends
+Popularity & Trends

 According to the US Social Security Administration, Ares is not a very common name.
 In 2020, it ranked as the 776th most popular name for boys, with only 316 babies given the name that year.
 For girls, Ares did not make the top 1000 names in the US.